tinskoric/chicanery/Readme.md

 In traditional (we're not talking about esoteric variants right now) Diplomacy, the player "economy" is extremely straightforward.
 There are a number of supply centers (centers hereafter) on the board based in cities.
 The number of centers you have defines how many units (referring to armies/fleets) you may build.
 In Chicanery, this relationship is abstracted.

 In Chicanery, centers generate **income** (denoted, $I$, in included formulae) and **action points** (denoted AP hereafter) which serve dual functions.
 Income is used to *purchase* (and *replenish*, in the case of units) things like units, buildings, and "accoutrements"[^5] (discussed in the research subsection).
-AP are used to *order* units and accoutrements.
+AP are used to *order* units and (place) buildings.
 Income and AP are earned and accrued differently across turns and phases, illustrating the subtle difference in their functions.
 See the below sections for details:

 [^5]: Chose a fancy-sounding word but its really just a research tree that gives some buffs to economic management and some useful tools for deceit/strategy.